 The Peer Mentoring Program promotes the successful transition of new students to the PharmD experience.
 Peer Mentors are paired with new PharmD students to add an additional layer of support and advocacy throughout the first year of study.
 Peer Mentors provide guidance on all things related to the doctor of pharmacy program while also serving as a consistent point of contact for questions and referrals.

-Free tutoring services are available for PharmD students through the Office of Curricular and Student Affairs and the Rho Chi Honor Society.
+Free tutoring services are available for PharmD students through the Office of Student Affairs and the Rho Chi Honor Society.
 It is highly recommended that students seek help from their course TA and Course Director if they have a grade lower than a B in any class.

 Eshelman Care Team